jbt-it/neomdb/deployment/DEPLOYMENT.md

 ## Process

-**Important Note**: The `[demo]` in the following commands stands for the optional value of "demo".
+**Important Note**: The `[-demo]` in the following commands stands for the optional value of "demo".
 In the future not every deployment is a demo.
 Later normal releases are without the demo tag.
 The X.Y.Z are placeholder for the version of the image.
 X is increased after every major update (new module).
 Y is increased for a smaller adjustment and Z is increased when the version conatins a patch (bug fix).

 _Example_: Adding a new module (e.g. CRM) increases e.g. X=2 to X=3, adding a new page or adding a new logo increases e.g Y=1 to Y=2 and deploying a bug fix increases e.g. Z=4 to Z=5.